apple/swift-metrics/Sources/CoreMetrics/Docs.docc/Proposals/SMT-0001-task-local-metrics-factory.md

 This proposal does not change the correct pattern for creating and using metrics.

 Metrics objects should be created **once**, with pre-defined labels and dimensions known at initialization time, and reused for the lifetime of the component.
-Creating new metric objects on every request or operation is an antipattern that causes unbounded allocation.
+Creating new metric objects on every request or operation is an antipattern:

+- It can lead to **unbounded memory allocation** if the labels or dimensions are unbounded (e.g. per-request IDs), causing unbounded cardinality in the metrics backend.
+- It is **slow** and can become a bottleneck for fast parallel execution, since metric creation typically involves factory synchronization and backend registration.

 ```swift
 // ❌ Creating metrics on demand — unbounded allocation and unbounded cardinality when dimensions vary per-request